 More and more Films from French-speaking countries are winning awards around the globe.
 There are tons of good French films for your leisure time.
 So here are some of the best ten French movies to watch for French language learners.
 These movies for French learner can help improve your vocabulary, pronunciation, listening, accents, slang, French dialects around the world, and learn new expressions.

 1. Intouchables (2011)

 The Intouchables is a movie that has broken the Box Office records across Europe after its release in France.
-The film is based on a true account of friendship existing between two people — François Cluzet, a handicap millionaire, and Omar Sy, his smart and intelligent ex-con caretaker.
+The film is based on a real account of friendship existing between two people — François Cluzet, a handicap millionaire, and Omar Sy, his smart and intelligent ex-con caretaker.
 The story portrays a unique relationship rooted in comedy and honesty between two unlikely individuals who, under normal circumstances, should have nothing in common.

 The expressions and pattern of speech make it possible to understand what the various characters are portraying in showcasing the best of French humor.
-This is one of the best movies for French learner.
+It is one of the best movies for French learner.